-How did the DATAGOV Kick-Off Open Out?
+The DATAGOV Project Kick-Off

-26-27 March 2026 by Yelyzaveta Terentieva #DATAGOV #KickOff #Biometrics #DigitalID #Infrastructure
+26-27 March 2026 by Yelyzaveta Terentieva, Jonas Breuer, Giulia Campaioli #DATAGOV #KickOff #Biometrics #DigitalID #DigitalHealth #Edtech #Infrastructure

-<p>On 26 and 27 March, the DATAGOV project held its Kick-Off in Amsterdam.
+<p>On 26 and 27 March, the DATAGOV project held its Kick-Off event in Amsterdam.
 The DATAGOV project explores the intersections of data infrastructure, governance, and democratic participation in the digital age to study how data infrastructures shape democratic life.</p>

-The two days opened with the question the project starts from: What happens to democracy when governance is embedded in infrastructure?
-The team had invited ten leading scholars from around the globe working on data infrastructures and governance and asked them to think out loud together.
-What the room produced was not consensus, but an open conversation in which different perspectives were put forward, challenged, and reworked together.</p>
+The two days revolved around the question that is core to the project: What happens to democracy when governance is embedded in infrastructure?
+The project team had invited ten scholars from around the globe working on data infrastructures and governance and asked them to think together.
+What the event produced was not consensus, but an open conversation in which different perspectives were put forward, challenged, and reworked together.</p>

-<p>Biometrics, digital identity systems, and health and education technologies are all examples of regulatory data infrastructures: systems that acquire regulatory power through algorithmic decision-making.
-This is the terrain on which the DATAGOV team focuses its research.
-These technologies have begun to do governance.
-They decide who counts, who gets access, and what performs as proof of an identity.
-They operate before politics can intervene, below the threshold where democratic argument could begin.
-The question is no longer simply who governs, but <em>how</em> governance is now performed. </p>
+<p>Biometrics, digital identity systems, and health and education technologies are the regulatory data infrastructures the DATAGOV team focuses its research on: systems that acquire regulatory power through algorithmic decision-making.
+These systems have become regulatory, they govern parts of the polity.
+They decide who counts, who gets access, and what proofs an identity.
+They operate on another level than politics, below the threshold where democratic argument could begin.
+The question is no longer only who governs, but <em>how</em> governance is coded, performed and who creates and controls these infrastructures. </p>

 Day 1: Mapping the Terrain